 The Sophic Starlight Cancer Clinical Trials Intelligence Report is intended solely as an educational resource that provides access to publicly available clinical trial data integrated within Sophic’s proprietary knowledgebase and summarized with AI.
 Reports are provided entirely free of charge, and patients should never be billed or charged for access to this information.
 Users agree to reference Sophic in any publication, presentation, or publicity that incorporates or relies upon information from Sophic Starlight Cancer Clinical Trials Intelligence Reports.

-Example patient: A 62-year-old woman with metastatic triple-negative breast cancer refractory to standard chemotherapy, ECOG status 1, with measurable lung metastases and adequate organ function including eGFR 65 mL/min and platelet count 150×10⁹/L.
+Example patient: A 52-year-old woman with metastatic triple-negative breast cancer (ER/PR/HER2-negative, PD-L1-negative), ECOG status 1, with measurable lung metastases and no prior metastatic immunotherapy, eligible for chemotherapy.

 Organization/Sponsor: Case Comprehensive Cancer Center